faithanalog/pagerenc/README.md

     WAIT 30
     POCSAG1200:8:Some pocsag1200 message

-POCSAG messages have a delay automatically inserted after them, while FLEX messages do not, due to the multimon FLEX encoder relying on FLEX messages being aligned next to each other to decode properly.
-Additionally, multimon will not decode the first FLEX message sent in a batch of FLEX messages.
+multimon-ng will not decode the first FLEX message sent in a batch of FLEX messages.
 It uses the first message to synchronize the decoder, so it can't decode that message.
+Any non-FLEX transmission immediately following a FLEX messages ends the FLEX batch.
+This inclueds WAITs, and POCSAG messages.

 When WAIT is not provided any parameters, it will insert a random delay between MINDELAY and MAXDELAY, specifiable with command line flags.
 The default min and